devanshuk3/ESP32_SPOTIFY_LIVE/README.md

 # ESP32_SPOTIFY_LIVE

 ESP32_SPOTIFY_LIVE is an **ESP32-based project that connects to the Spotify Web API** and displays live playback information (such as current track, artist, album art, and playback state).
 It can also optionally control playback on active Spotify Connect devices.
-This project is ideal for DIY music displays, wall clocks with “Now Playing” info, or custom Spotify controllers.
+This project is ideal for DIY music displays, wall clocks with “Now Playing” info, or custom Spotify controller.

 > ⚠️ **Note:** This project uses the Spotify Web API which requires authentication via OAuth2.
 To use it, you **must register a Spotify app** to get a Client ID and configure redirect URLs. :contentReference[oaicite:1]{index=1}